Tomb Raider King: Main

 An American from a rich, wealthy family.
 She had a relic that causes bad luck to those who come in contact with her, when Joo-Heon breaks her free from the relic she was able to return to her original self and even develops romantic feelings for him.
+However, her feelings are completely one-sided, as Joo-Heon does not initially like her.
+In the original timeline, she was a member of Pandora and became the queen of Bankruptcy after her family was killed.